King doubles down on controversial 'babies' tweet

 King has long been concerned about the decline of "American culture," and said he merely wished to see immigrants better assimilate into the United States.
 Pressed whether he saw all Americans as equal, the Iowa congressman said their backgrounds mattered.

-"I'm a champion for Western civilization," King said, saying people do not make equal contributions to American society.
-"It's the culture, not the blood."
+"I'm a champion for Western civilization," King said, adding that all people do not contribute to American society equally.
+"They contribute differently to our culture and civilization."

+King said differences had nothing to do with their humanity, but their backgrounds: "It's the culture, not the blood.
+If you could go anywhere in the world and adopt these little babies and put them into households that were already assimilated into America, those babies will grow up as American as any other baby."

+Monday's comments from King could invite a new round from scorn from liberals and immigrant groups.
+After his supportive statement for Wilders, Democratic Rep. Ted Lieu, who is Asian-American, tweeted a photo of his two children.